routeur/Pear/README.md

 >An autonomous system (AS) is a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf of a single administrative entity or domain that presents a common, clearly defined routing policy to the internet (wikipedia)
 An AS engage thmeself to some peering agreement, although most interconnection peering agreements between networks are secret but some information can be inferred from traceroute-derived and BGP-derived Internet topology data sets.

-:fr: **Qu'est ce que peeringdb ? :**
+:fr: **Qu'est-ce que peeringdb ? :**
->Peeringdb à été crée pour faciliter le peering entre les réseaux ainsi qu'entre les coordonnateurs de peering mais pas que, dans la base de donnée de peeringdb on peux retrouver des données d'interconnexions sur les réseaux , clouds , services et entreprises.
+>Peeringdb à été créé pour faciliter le peering entre les réseaux ainsi qu'entre les coordonnateurs de peering mais pas que, dans la base de donnée de peeringdb on peux retrouver des données d'interconnexions sur les réseaux , clouds , services et entreprises.
 Peeringdb est une organisation à but non lucrative et gerée par des benevoles.

 :us: **What is peeringdb ? :**
 >PeeringDB was set up to facilitate peering between networks and peering coordinators and that includes all types of interconnection data for networks, clouds, services, and enterprise, as well as interconnection facilities.
 Peeringdb is a non-profit organisation and maintained by volunteers.

-:fr: ***MOTS CLÉS :***
+:fr: ***MOTS-CLÉS :***
 :us: ***KEYWORDS :***

 :fr: Network facilities: